11 Landmarks 'Built' by Paul Bunyan

-Tall tales don't get much taller than America's most beloved lumberjack, Paul Bunyan.
-His larger-than-life adventures often included his similarly-gigantic wife and children along with Babe the Big Blue Ox.
-According to folklore, this clan in their travels constructed some of the continent's most breathtaking rivers, mountains, and canyons.
+Tall tales don't get much taller than North America's most beloved lumberjack, Paul Bunyan.
+His larger-than-life adventures often included his similarly gigantic wife and children along with Babe the Blue Ox.
+According to folklore, during their travels, this clan constructed some of the continent's most breathtaking rivers, mountains, and canyons.
 Here are 11 of the most famous.

 1. The Mississippi River

-One day, as Paul was leading Babe down a treacherous road with a heavy tank of water in tow, the container sprung a leak, which trickled southward and eventually formed the mighty Mississippi.
+One day, as Paul was leading Babe down a treacherous road with a heavy tank of water in tow, the container sprung a leak.
+The water trickled southward and eventually formed the mighty Mississippi.

 2. The Grand Canyon

-Babe owes his distinctive hue to a bizarre meteorological event called “The Winter of Blue Snow,” in which (as the name implies) loggers and their countrymen endured an entire season of bright blue snowflakes, which changed his color permanently.
-Later in the year, while braving through a storm in search of firewood, Paul absent-mindedly dragged his heavy axe behind him: carving one of the world's Seven Natural Wonders in the process.
+Babe owes his distinctive hue to a bizarre meteorological event called “The Winter of Blue Snow,” in which (as the name implies) loggers and their countrymen endured an entire season of bright blue snowflakes.
+The snow changed Babe's color permanently.
+Later in the year, while braving through a storm in search of firewood, Paul absent-mindedly dragged his heavy axe behind him, carving one of the world's Seven Natural Wonders in the process.

 3. The Finger Lakes

-Currently among the East Coast's biggest vacation destinations, stories differ on how the Bunyans might've had a hand in their creation.
-Among the most popular tales holds that one day while hiking through upstate New York, Paul tripped and threw his hand down to break his fall, thus inadvertently carving the aptly-named Finger Lakes.
+Stories differ on how the Bunyans might've had a hand in creating these gems of the Northeast.
+Among the most popular tales hold that one day while hiking through New York, Paul tripped and threw his hand down to break his fall, thus inadvertently carving the aptly named Finger Lakes.

 4. The Great Lakes